-The Department of Education selects students for verification.
-The FA Office is required to document and correct any changes during or as a result of this process.
-Tennessee Tech University defines their applicant pool as everyone who is chosen by the Dept. of Ed or resulting from conflicting information being discovered.
+The U. S. Department of Education selects students for verification.
+The Financial Aid Office is required to document and correct any changes during or as a result of this process.
+Tennessee Tech University defines their applicant pool as everyone who is chosen by the Department of Education or is otherwise determined by Tennessee Tech to have unresolved conflicting information.